Scout a street, compare up to five spots, sign with evidence.

 We count silhouettes, not people.
 No faces.
 No identities.

 We detect shapes crossing a line and throw the pixels away.
-There are no faces, no identities, and no way to re-identify anyone — because we never captured that in the first place.
+There are no faces, no identities, and no way to re-identify anyone — not across cameras, not over time — because we never captured that in the first place.
 It is the only honest way to count a public street.

 No facial recognition — ever